Khurramnaveed3233/Jazz-Telecom-SQL-Project-/README.md

 ![WhatsApp Image 2025-07-24 at 11 54 14 PM (2)](https://github.com/user-attachments/assets/82507cf8-8baf-41c9-bfe9-99613592f1d6)

+# 📊 Customer Behavior & Revenue Optimization Analysis – Jazz Telecom (SQL Project)

-This project replicates real-world data analytics at **Jazz Pakistan**, one of the leading telecom providers in Pakistan.
-The goal was to use SQL to uncover actionable insights from customer data, service usage patterns, and revenue metrics to help solve key business problems such as churn, service profitability, and customer segmentation.
+This project replicates a real-world data analytics case study for **Jazz Pakistan**, a leading telecom provider.
+It uses SQL to uncover deep insights from customer behavior, usage patterns, and revenue metrics.
+The goal is to help solve key business challenges such as churn reduction, revenue optimization, and customer segmentation through purely data-driven approaches.

 ## 🧠 About the Project

-This project replicates real-world data analytics at **Jazz Pakistan**, one of the leading telecom providers in Pakistan.
-The goal was to use SQL to uncover actionable insights from customer data, service usage patterns, and revenue metrics to help solve key business problems such as churn, service profitability, and customer segmentation.
+In the competitive telecom market, retaining customers and maximizing revenue require accurate, actionable insights.
+This project explores historical customer data from Jazz to identify churn patterns, usage behaviors, and high-revenue segments using advanced SQL techniques.
+It demonstrates how data can be used as a strategic tool for decision-making.

 ## ❓ Problem Statement

-Jazz faces real business challenges such as:
+Jazz Pakistan faces several key business problems:
-- Rising customer churn in a competitive market
+- Rising **customer churn** in a saturated market
-- Unclear understanding of customer value and behavior
-- Service usage inefficiencies
-- Dormant or inactive users causing revenue loss
+- Limited visibility into **customer value** and **service preferences**
+- Need to identify **inactive users** and reduce **revenue leakage**
+- Inefficiencies in plan change tracking and **customer migration trends**

-This project leverages structured telecom data to address these challenges with clean, scalable SQL-based solutions.
+This project provides solutions to these problems using structured telecom data and pure SQL logic.

 ## ✅ Problems Solved (Business Questions Answered)

-This analysis answers **12 critical business questions**:
+This project answers the following **12 key business questions** using SQL:

 1. What is the Monthly ARPU (Average Revenue Per User)?
 2. Who are the Top 5 Revenue-Generating Customers?